Experience Replay Using Transition Sequences: Methodology

 \subsection{Replaying the Transition Sequences}

 In order to make use of the transition sequences described, each of the state-action-reward triads $\{s\quad a\quad r\}$ in the transition sequence $L_{v}$ is replayed as if the agent had actually experienced them.
-To achieve a quicker propagation of information, the sequences are replayed in the reverse temporal order in which they were observed, as shown in Algorithm \ref{alg:algorithm2}.
-Such an idea has been briefly mentioned in previous studies on experience replay~\cite{schaul2015prioritized,adam2012experience}.
-In addition, a similar mechanism of reverse replay has been observed in animals \cite{foster2006reverse}.

-Similarly, sequences in $L$ may also be replayed from time to time.
-Replaying sequences from $L$ and $L_{v}$ in this manner causes the effects of large absolute TD errors originating from further up in the sequence to propagate through the respective transitions, ultimately leading to better estimates of the value function.
+Similarly, sequences in $L$ are also be replayed from time to time.
+Replaying sequences from $L$ and $L_{v}$ in this manner causes the effects of large absolute TD errors originating from further up in the sequence to propagate through the respective transitions, ultimately leading to more accurate estimates of the value function.
 The transitions are replayed as per the standard $Q$-learning update equation shown below:

-Where $s_{j}$ and $a_{j}$ refer to the state and action at transition $j$, and $Q_{t}$ and $R_{t}$ represent the action-value function and reward corresponding to the task.
+Where $s_{j}$ and $a_{j}$ refer to the state and action at transition $j$, and $Q$ and $R$ represent the action-value function and reward corresponding to the task.
 The variable $a'$ is a bound variable that represents any action in the action set $\mathcal A$.
 The learning rate and discount parameters are represented by $\alpha$ and $\gamma$ respectively.

-The sequence $\Theta_{s}$ in Equation~\eqref{eqn:VTSfrombehandtargsequences} is a subset of $\Theta_{t}$, which is in turn part of the library $L$ and thus associated with a high absolute TD error.
-When replaying $\Theta_{v}$, the effects of the high absolute TD errors propagate from the values of state/state-action pairs in $\Theta_{s}^{2}$ to those in $\Theta_{b}^{1}$.
+The sequence $\Theta_{t_{s}}$ in Equation~\eqref{eqn:VTSfrombehandtargsequences} is a subset of $\Theta_{t}$, which is in turn part of the library $L$ and thus associated with a high absolute TD error.
+When replaying $\Theta_{v}$, the effects of the high absolute TD errors propagate from the values of state/state-action pairs in $\Theta_{t_{s}}^{2}$ to those in $\Theta_{b}^{1}$.
 Hence, in case of multiple points of intersection, we consider points that are furthest down $\Theta_{b}$.
 In other words, the intersection point is chosen to maximize the length of $\Theta_{b}^{1}$.
 In this manner, a larger number of state-action values experience improvements brought about by replaying the transition sequences.